 Efo Riro is a very popular Yoruba soup in Nigeria, it is one of my favorite Nigerian soups because of its health benefits.
 The name ‘efo’ means vegetables, hence it is a Yoruba rich vegetable soup.

-Believe me when I tell you that this happens to be one of the most delicious Yoruba soups that I have made.
+Believe me when I tell you that this is one of the most delicious Yoruba soups that I have made.

 If you scroll down a little, you will find a deliciously made plate of efo riro, as served with fufu – it was delicious 😉